-The 'Bank of Mum and Dad' (BoMaD) is well known to many aspiring or recent house buyers but have you heard of BoSaD?
+By making average gifts of £7,500 per year, many kind-hearted family members are helping parents or children who might otherwise struggle with rising costs he 'Bank of Murn and Dad' (BoMaD) is well known to many aspiring or recent house buyers-but have you heard of BoSaD?

-New research has found that, as well as supporting their own children, one in eight high earners are also taking on the role of 'Bank of Son and Daughter' to support their parents through rising costs and financial pressures.
+New research11 has found that, as well as supporting their own children, one in eight high earners are also taking on the role of 'Bank of Son and Daughter' to support their parents through rising costs and financial pressures.